 Ready to Get Started with Influencer Marketing?

 If you've made it this far, you now understand that influencer marketing pricing depends on many factors.
-As a result, we always recommend that before you partner with an influencer, you have a plan and the type of influencer marketing ROI you expect from the campaign.
+As a result, we always recommend that before you partner with an influencer, you should have a plan and the type of influencer marketing ROI you expect from the campaign.

 Don't forget, however, that influencer marketing is an investment, and if done correctly, it will yield great results.